initrm/bd-lab/README.md

 |  +--> components: contains all the php files which renders only components of pages and that are not meant to be used standalone
 |
 +--> ambiente: contains all the files that are used to run stuff used to run the project
+|
++--> documenti: contains all the docs required for the exam
 ```
 ## License